Skip to content

 Expected Progress is the term used to describe the ideal progress value for a given item at a given point in time.

-Example: The expected progress for my objective ‘Book 10 demos’ is 2 demos by April 10th, 2022.
+Example: The expected progress for my measure ‘Book 12 demos’ is 1 year would be 1 demo per month

 Focus Area